|Hyperhidrosis||My Experiences (chronological)||ETS Surgery|

 Almost all well known surgeons no longer offer sympathectomy for the sole purpose of eliminating excessive armpit sweating.
 I think it is a very bad decision to have ETS surgery if you only have localized hyperhidrosis in the armpit area.
 For a lot of people, excessive armpit sweating is not bothersome once they apply deodorants or antiperspirants.
 For others, Botox is often highly effective at stopping armpit sweating for at least six months at a stretch.
 Even various types of sweat gland excision surgeries in the armpits are potential solutions that are far less invasive than ETS.
 A new laser sweat ablation procedure seems to be quite effective at significantly reducing armpit sweating.
 Moreover, in 2011, a noninvasive outpatient armpit sweating treatment called miraDry received FDA approval and has since gotten some good reviews from physicians.
 Many surgeons nowadays also recommend not getting ETS just to eliminate excessive facial sweating or facial blushing since people with such problems see significantly higher side effects after having ETS in comparison to people who have palmar hyperhidrosis.

 Lumbar sympathectomy to stop excessive feet sweating was on the verge of obsolescence until 2008, when some eminent surgeons felt that its side effects were not as significant as thought of previously, especially with regards to the most feared side effect of retrograde ejaculation.
-Just as was the case with ETS surgery, where surgical advances in the mid-2000s led to surgeons not cutting or clamping T-2 for hand sweating anymore (they go for T-3 and/or T-4), surgical advances for lumbar sympathectomy resulted in surgeons not cutting or clamping L-2 (they go for L-3 or L-4).
+Just as was the case with ETS surgery, where surgical advances in the mid-2000s led to surgeons not cutting or clamping T-2 for hand sweating anymore (they usually go for T-3 or, in some cases, T-4), surgical advances for lumbar sympathectomy resulted in surgeons not cutting or clamping L-2 (they go for L-3 or L-4).
 These surgical advances were largely due to the work of surgeons in Brazil and parts of Western Europe.
 I still recommend not getting lumbar sympathectomy for now until more longer-term results come in.
-In the US, only one surgeon seems to be performing this surgery as of 2010.
+In the US, only one surgeon seems to be performing this surgery as of 2013.